eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 specified in the developer documentation for the respective OS.
 One of the key elements of this API is that Wallet Unit receives reliable information regarding the origin of the presentation request.

-- Obviously, the browser also has a User interface allowing the User to interact with it.
+Obviously, the browser also has a User interface allowing the User to interact with it.
 This interface will not be standardised in the context of the EUDI Wallet ecosystem.

-A remote same-device attribute presentation flow begins when the User uses the browser on their User device to visit the website of the Relying Party.
-The website may offer the User the possibility to present attributes from their Wallet Unit, for example by clicking a button.
-If the User does so, the browser will ask the User for permission to connect to the Wallet Unit.
-If the User allows this, the Relying Party Instance sends an OpenID4VP-compliant presentation request to the browser over the Digital Credentials API.
-The web browser, in collaboration with the device OS, forwards this request to the Wallet Unit, using the WI-platform API described above.
-If there are multiple Wallet Units present on the User device, the browser and the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
-The Wallet Instance will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
-The browser will forward the response to the remote Relying Party Instance.
+A remote same-device attribute presentation flow begins when the User accesses the Relying Party's website using a browser on their device.
+The website may provide an option for the User to present attributes from their Wallet Unit, typically via a button or similar interface.

+When the User selects this option, the browser prompts the User for permission to connect to the Wallet Unit.
+Upon granting permission, the Relying Party Instance sends a presentation request compliant with OpenID4VP specifications to the browser via the Digital Credentials API.

+The browser, working in tandem with the device's operating system (OS), forwards the request to the Wallet Unit using the WI-platform API.
+If the device hosts multiple Wallet Units, the browser and OS will determine which Wallet Unit should handle the request.
+This decision may involve consulting the User.

+The selected Wallet Instance processes the presentation request and seeks the User’s approval before returning the requested attributes in an encrypted format to the browser.
+The browser then forwards this encrypted response to the remote Relying Party Instance.

-Figure 4 also shows an inter-app attribute presentation flow.
-In such a flow, a mobile app on the User device, for example a banking app or shopping app, acts as the Relying Party Instance.
-The mobile app may use the User attributes received from the Wallet Unit for instance to authenticate the User or to fill out User data, such as name and address, automatically.
+Figure 4 also illustrates an inter-app attribute presentation flow.
+In this scenario, a mobile application, such as a banking or shopping app, on the User's device, rather than a web browser, acts as the Relying Party Instance.
+The app can leverage the User attributes retrieved from the Wallet Unit for various purposes, including User authentication or automatically filling in data fields like name and address.

-In such a use case, the attribute presentation flow begins when the User opens the mobile app and instructs it to request attributes from the Wallet Unit over the WI-platform API.
-Note that this is the same API that is also used by a browser in remote same-device presentation flows.
-The only difference may be that the origin information in the presentation request, if present, is different.
-The mobile app consumes the attributes it receives itself, and does not forward the presentation response to a remote Relying Party Instance.
+In this use case, the attribute presentation flow begins when the User opens the mobile app and initiates a request for attributes from the Wallet Unit via the WI-platform API.
+Notably, this is the same API used in remote same-device presentation flows involving a browser.
+The primary difference lies in the origin information included in the presentation request, which may vary.

 #### 4.4.3.3 Cross-device remote presentation flows

-Figure 5 shows attribute presentation in a remote cross-device flow.

 ![Figure 5](media/Figure_5_Remote_Cross-Device_Flow.jpeg) <!-- <img src="Figure_4_Remote_Cross-Device_Flow.jpeg" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->
 Figure 5: Remote cross-device presentations

+Figure 5 shows attribute presentation in a remote cross-device flow.

-A remote cross-device attribute presentation flow begins when the User uses a browser on a device different from their User device to visit the website of the Relying Party.
-The website may offer the User the possibility to present attributes from their Wallet Unit, for example by clicking a button.
-If the User does so, the browser will ask the User for permission to connect to the Wallet Unit.
-If the User allows this, the Relying Party Instance sends a presentation request to the browser over the Digital Credentials API.
-The browser then establishes a tunnel towards the User device, using the FIDO CTAP 2.2 hybrid flow, see section 11.5 of [CTAP].
-Note that this flow is also used for FIDO Passkeys.
-This is done as follows:
+A remote cross-device attribute presentation flow begins when the User accesses the Relying Party's website via a browser on a device different from their User device.
+The website may provide an option for the User to present attributes from their Wallet Unit, such as by clicking a button.

+If the User selects this option, the browser prompts the User for permission to connect to the Wallet Unit.
+Upon approval, the Relying Party Instance sends a presentation request to the browser via the Digital Credentials API.
+The browser then establishes a secure communication tunnel with the User device using the FIDO CTAP 2.2 hybrid flow (see section 11.5 of [CTAP], also used for FIDO Passkeys).
+This process unfolds as follows:

- 1. The browser presents a QR code that includes information about the tunnel endpoint and keys that will be used for establishing a secure channel over this tunnel.
+1. **QR Code Generation**: The browser displays a QR code containing information about the tunnel endpoint and cryptographic keys necessary for establishing a secure channel.
- 2. The user scans the QR code using the camera on the User device.
+2. **QR Code Scanning**: The User scans the QR code with the User device's camera.
- 3. The User device emits a BLE advertisement, which is received by the browser.
- The advertisement includes, in an encrypted form, information required for establishing the secure tunnel.
-This advertisement is used as a proximity
- check: the tunnel cannot be established if the User device and the device on which the browser runs are not close to each other.
+3. **BLE Advertisement**: The User device emits a BLE advertisement, encrypted and containing the data required to establish the tunnel.
+This advertisement acts as a proximity check, ensuring that the two devices are close to each other.
- 4. A tunnel is established between the two devices.
+4. **Tunnel Establishment**: A secure tunnel is successfully established between the two devices.

-The browser then sends the OpenID4VP-compliant presentation request to the User device.
-If there are multiple Wallet Units present on the User device, the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
-The Wallet Instance will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
-The browser will forward the response to the remote Relying Party Instance.
+Once the tunnel is established, the browser sends the OpenID4VP-compliant presentation request to the User device.
+If multiple Wallet Units are present on the User device, the device OS determines which Wallet Unit will handle the request, potentially consulting the User.

+The selected Wallet Instance processes the presentation request and, after obtaining the User's approval, returns the requested attributes in encrypted format to the browser.
+The browser then forwards the response to the remote Relying Party Instance.

-Note that the Wallet Instance does not see any difference between the cross-device flow and same-device flow.
-In both cases, it receives an OpenID4VP-compliant presentation request over the WI-platform API described in the previous section.
+It is important to note that the Wallet Instance treats cross-device and same-device flows identically.
+In both cases, it receives an OpenID4VP-compliant presentation request via the WI-platform API described in the previous section.

 ### 4.5 WSCD architecture types